dariopellegrini/DPTimePicker/README.md

 ## Example

-To run the example project, clone or download the repo it and run DPTimePicker.xcodeproj.
-Time picker's classes is in DPTimePicker subfolder.
+To run the example project, clone or download the repo and run DPTimePicker.xcodeproj.
+Time picker's classes are in DPTimePicker subfolder.

 ## Requirements
 iOS 9.0+

 ## Installation

-Simply drag DPTimePicker subfolder into your project.
-(to do: port on Cocoapods)
+Simply drag DPTimePicker subfolder into your project (to do: port on Cocoapods).

 ## Usage